Thunder reserves overtake Heat reserves

 The two late treys produced Muscala's only points of the night.
 The first tied it with 34.8 seconds to play.
 After Miami regained the lead on a Solomon Hill layup with 11.6 seconds to go, Muscala hit another 3-pointer with 5.2 seconds remaining to put the Thunder ahead for the first time since the opening moments of the game.

-Tyler Herro's 3-pointer hit attempt off the front of the rim at the buzzer to seal Oklahoma City's win.
+Tyler Herro's attempted 3-pointer hit off the front of the rim at the buzzer to seal Oklahoma City's win.
 Herro finished with a career-high 30 points.

 Bazley posted 20-plus points for the third consecutive game.
 The big comeback was Oklahoma City's second of the game.